 What channels are included?

-So far, channels on the basic, $20-per-month plan (now called Sling Orange) include ESPN, ESPN2, ESPN3, TNT, TBS, HGTV, DIY Network, Food Network, Travel Channel, CNN, Cartoon Network, ABC Family, Disney Channel, AMC, IFC and, most recently, A&E, History, H2, Lifetime, Bloomberg, Polaris+ and most recently, Newsy and Flama.
+So far, channels on the basic, $35-per-month plan (now called Sling Orange) include ESPN, ESPN2, ESPN3, TNT, TBS, HGTV, DIY Network, Food Network, Travel Channel, CNN, Cartoon Network, ABC Family, Disney Channel, AMC, IFC and, most recently, A&E, History, H2, Lifetime, Bloomberg, Newsy, Flama, a music entertainment channel called AXS TV and, most recently, a tech channel called Cheddar that you can only find on Sling TV.

-Sling Blue shares many of the same channels, but allows more than one person to be watching at a time.
+Sling Blue shares many of the same channels, but allows more than one person to be watching at a time and costs $35 per month.
+It also should be noted that Sling Blue doesn’t have any of the Disney-owned channels, and instead has channels from the Fox, NBC and Viacom families, including CSN.

 If you're looking to tack on some of the premium channels, Sling TV offers both HBO and Cinemax for $15 and $10 a month, respectively, however they require a subscription to the "Best of Live TV" package.
-Also new is the addition of DishWorld multi-lingual content to Sling TV.
+Not to be left out, STARZ has also joined the premium pay-TV group by offering its channels, STARZ and STARZ Encore, for an extra $9 per month.
+And now, completing the premium offerings, SHOWTIME has also signed to Sling and will offer a streaming version of its channel for $10 extra per month.

-In addition to the base subscription, seven add-on packages are available for $5 apiece each month:
+In addition to the two base subscriptions and the premium options listed above, 11 add-on packages are available for an additional $5 apiece each month:

-- Kids Extra, with Disney Jr, Disney XD, Boomerang, Duck TV, and Baby TV.
+- Kids Extra, with Disney Jr, Disney XD, Boomerang, Duck TV, Baby TV, TeenNick, NickToons and Nick Jr.

 - Sports Extra, which includes the SEC Network, ESPNEWS, ESPNU, Universal Sports, Univision Deportes, beIN Sports, ESPN Buzzer Beater, ESPN Bases Loaded, ESPN Goal Line, Campus Insiders and Outside Television.

-- Lifestyle extra, with Cooking Channel, DIY, truTV, WE tv, FYI, and LMN.
+- Lifestyle extra, with Cooking Channel, DIY, truTV, WE tv, FYI, LMN, VH1, BET, Vibrant, Oxygen and E!.

-- Hollywood Extra, which includes live and video-on-demand content from EPIX, EPIX2, EPIX3, EPIX Drive-In, Sundance TV and Turner Classic Movies (TCM)
+- Hollywood Extra, which includes live and video-on-demand content from EPIX, EPIX2, EPIX3, EPIX Drive-In, Sundance TV, Turner Classic Movies (TCM) and HDNet Movies

 - Deportes Extra includes Azteca, beIN Español, beIN HD (English), Univison, Univision Deportes and UniMás.